nikitavoloboev/data/focusing/habits.md

 `Cardio / Weights` is autofilled through my health data.
 It includes workout minutes from running/cycling & bodyweight/lifting workouts.
 Bodyweight/lifting is tracked with [Strong](https://strong.app) & [Streaks Workout](https://streaksworkout.com) apps.
 It also includes yoga (tracked with [Down Dog](https://www.downdogapp.com)).

-`Make/Learn Goals/Tasks` is marked as done when I spent the day mindfully and with purpose.
-Making ideas & learning.
-Completing tasks and moving closer to finishing my goals.
-I track time spent with [Timing](../macOS/apps/timing.md) & [WakaTime](https://wakatime.com).
+`Impact | Simplify | Cut noise` is marked as done when I felt my work was impactful towards my goals.
+All of my values and rules were held.
+I further simplified things and cut out noise from my life to focus on bringing and capturing value.

-`Plan | Focus | One Task` is marked as done when I planned the day ahead and made sure the day went according to my plan.
+`Plan | Focus | Make/Learn` is marked as done when I planned the day ahead and the current day went according to the plan.
 I didn't get distracted from tasks I assigned myself to do & worked on [one task at a time](../research/solving-problems.md).
+I spent the time building ideas & learning.
+I track time spent with [Timing](../macOS/apps/timing.md) & [WakaTime](https://wakatime.com).

 ## Notes